-- The average Canadian produces 2.5 tonnes of CO2 per year to heat their home.
-Donate $25 and 12 Scoutrees will be planted to offset your carbon footprint from home heating.
+- Donate $25 and 12 Scoutrees will be planted to help offset your carbon footprint from home heating.

-- The average Canadian drives 16,000 km per year, producing about 5 tonnes of CO2.
-Donate $50 and 25 Scoutrees will be planted to offset your carbon footprint from driving.
+- Donate $50 and 25 Scoutrees will be planted to help offset your carbon footprint from driving.

-- The average Canadian family consumes 1 tonne of paper products per year (newsprint, magazines, toilet paper, tissues, etc.).
-Donate $100 and 50 Scoutrees will be planted to more than offset your carbon foot print from the use of paper, driving and home heating in one year.
+- Donate $100 and 50 Scoutrees will be planted to more than offset a Canadian’s likely carbon footprint from the use of paper, driving and home heating in one year.

 |Download the Scoutrees Group Order Form (PDF)|